oroberts19/PDS-Final-Deliverables/README.md

 ## General info
 This project aims to:
 * Understand what makes an advertisement clickable to predict future advertisement performance using a random forest and mixed input neural network
 * Explore features that predict the price point of a vehicle and use to predict future prices using a baseline model, random forest and linear regression
+The code for the first objective is contained within engagement_rate_model.py and the code for the second objective is contained within pricing_model.py

 ## Technologies
 * Python 3.5–3.8 using Anaconda (downloadable here: https://www.anaconda.com/products/individual) or if using a Python interpreter, `pip install` all packages and skip conda environment